New poll shows statewide support for $20 minimum wage

 No other state in the country has a $20 minimum wage nor legislation on the books to push it to that threshold in coming years.
 The $15 per hour wage that took effect Jan.
 1 puts Massachusetts fourth among states and territories behind Washington, D.C. ($16.10), Washington state ($15.74) and California ($15.50), according to data tracked by the Economic Policy Institute.

-When it comes to voters, Rubin said, "The only group that clearly doesn't want to raise the minimum wage is Republicans."
-Just 26 percent of GOP voters said they would support a wage increase compared to 64 percent of Democrats and 42 percent of unaffiliated voters.
+When it comes to voters, Rubin said, “The only group that clearly doesn’t want to raise the minimum wage is Republicans.”
+Just 26% of GOP voters said they would support a wage increase compared to 64% of Democrats and 42% of unaffiliated voters.

-Women overwhelmingly support increasing the minimum wage to $20 an hour, with 69 percent of female voters indicating support compared with 48 percent of men.
-Just 21 percent of women opposed boosting hourly wages while men revealed a near-even split on the issue with 46 percent saying they're opposed.
+Women overwhelmingly support increasing the minimum wage to $20 an hour, with 69% of female voters indicating support compared with 48% of men.
+Just 21% of women opposed boosting hourly wages while men revealed a near-even split on the issue with 46% saying they’re opposed.

-Slicing the state into four quadrants, Greater Boston -- the state's most expensive region -- had the strongest support with 65 percent of voters in support.
-Next was South Shore and South Coast voters with 60 percent in support, followed by North Shore voters where 56 percent are favorable to a wage hike.
-Even in the more conservative central and western parts of Massachusetts, a narrow majority (51 percent) of voters said they'd say "yes" to a $20 minimum wage.
+Slicing the state into four quadrants, Greater Boston — the state’s most expensive region — had the strongest support with 65% of voters in support.
+Next was South Shore and South Coast voters with 60% in support, followed by North Shore voters where 56% are favorable to a wage hike.
+Even in the more conservative central and western parts of Massachusetts, a narrow majority (51%) of voters said they’d say “yes” to a $20 minimum wage.

 Commented